Pololac/snake-game/README.md

     }
 ```

-Here below our function used when a button is activated :
+Here is the function used when a button is activated :

 ```js
 function activateButtonSound() {